XiangyuZhu-open/homepage/_pages/about.md

 Activities
 ======
 * 2024 Workshop Organization: "Face Biometrics" in CCBR 2024 (面部生物特征识别论坛) [<a href="https://ccbr99.cn/forums.html?c=c7">Link</a>]
-* 2023 Workshop Organization: "1st International Workshop and Challenge on People Analysis: From Face, Body and Fashion to 3D Virtual Avatars" in ECCV 2022 [<a href="https://sites.google.com/view/wcpa2022/">Link</a>]
 * 2022 Workshop Organization: "1st International Workshop and Challenge on People Analysis: From Face, Body and Fashion to 3D Virtual Avatars" in ECCV 2022 [<a href="https://sites.google.com/view/wcpa2022/">Link</a>]
 * 2021 Competition Organization: "3D face reconstruction from multiple 2D images" in CVPR 2021 [<a href="http://www.picdataset.com/challenge/task/3dface/">Link</a>]
 * 2021 Competition Organization: "The 3rd Grand Challenge of 106-Point Facial Landmark Localization" in ICME 2021 [<a href="https://fllc3-icme2021.github.io/index.html">Link</a>]